joh15016/wdb-ml/external/README.md

 Use Git submodules for reproducible installs, or manually clone the packages here before installing them in editable mode.

-`scope-ml` should point to a fork/branch containing the WDB inference compatibility patch in `patches/scope-ml/wdb-inference-compat.patch`.
+`scope-ml` should point to a fork containing the WDB inference compatibility changes required by the simulated inference pipeline.